jonathf/chaospy/README.rst

 |logo|

-Chaospy is a numerical tool for performing uncertainty quantification using polynomial chaos expansions and advanced Monte Carlo methods.
+Chaospy is a numerical tool for performing uncertainty quantification using polynomial chaos expansions and advanced Monte Carlo methods implemented in Python 2 and 3.

 A article in Elsevier Journal of Computational Science has been published introducing the software: `here